 Maihaugen offers activities and experiences for the whole family.
-Enjoy the idyllic surroundings and experience life like it was in the old days.
+Enjoy the idyllic surroundings of this great open-air museum and experience life like in the old days.

 A main attraction is the Garmo stave church from the 1200s.

 Dream back to the various decades of the 20th century.
 In the Residential Area in the open-air museum, you can refresh childhood memories and share them with your family.

 In the Residential Area you may also see the 1930s house which was Queen Sonja's childhood home.
 The house was built for the Haraldsen family, and Sonja lived here most of the time until she married Crown Prince Harald in 1968.
 The house is open 1 June – 17 October.
 The rest of the year you may take a look in through the windows.